neozenith/arduino-bonsai/README.md

  1. In the Arduino IDE go to Tools > Boards > Arduino/Genuino MKR1000
  1. I'm on macOS High Sierra 10.13.3 with USB-C -> USB-A hub.
 Under Tools > Ports the MKR 1000 came up as `/dev/cu.usbmodem14121 (Arduino/Genuino MKR1000)`.
 Select this.

-## Blink LED

- 1. File > Examples > 01.
-Basics > Blink
-	- This is the _Hello World_ of Arduino and in particular pin6 is wired to an internal LED.
-	- Change the delays from the default 1000ms to something like 2000ms HIGH / 5000ms LOW to distinguish we applied new code and it isn't the existing program blinking at us.
- 1. Verify
- 1. Upload

 ## Update WiFi Firmware

 1. In the Arduino IDE Sketch > Include Library > Manage Libraries.
 Then in the search type `101`.